kenchudigital/learn-java-bankaccount/README.md

 # learn-java-bankaccount
-This is the bank account blue print for learning Java class
+This is the bank account blueprint for learning Java class